-Meanwhile, each product has their own point system that don’t actually correlate with the selling price.
+Meanwhile, each product has its own point system that don’t actually correlate with the selling price.
 For example, an AgeLoc Me Starter Set sells for $480 and carries 350 point value while the AgeLoc Facial Gels sells for $43 but carries 32 point value.

 The accumulation of these points is then translated to your earning potential.
 In order to make money consistently from Nu Skin on a monthly basis, you need to become an active distributor.
 For that, you are required to achieve 200 volume points from the 3 types of customers that I mentioned in addition to 5 retail customers.

-That means, you will need to constantly find new customers AND RECRUIT new members/distributors every single month.
+That means you will need to constantly find new customers AND RECRUIT new members/distributors every single month.
 If you considered all the facts that I’ve shared, the odds are going to go against you.
 You may find some success in the first few months, but once you run out of families/friends to approach, the hurdle is going to be very real.

 Is Nu Skin Worth Your Time

-Despite producing some innovative products, I do find that they are highly priced compared to other anti-aging brands that are just as reputable and effective minus the cumbersome point system or membership recruitment.
+Despite producing some innovative products, I do find that they are highly-priced compared to other anti-aging brands that are just as reputable and effective minus the cumbersome point system or membership recruitment.

-There are a lot of other brands that are more advanced and transparent in their approach to product selling and the good news is, most have affiliate programs that enable you to start an online business without needing high cost of investment.
+There are a lot of other brands that are more advanced and transparent in their approach to product selling and the good news is, most have affiliate programs that enable you to start an online business without needing the high cost of investment.

 If you like to know more about affiliate marketing and how to do it successfully, you can check out my recommended training platform for more tools and resources to get started.
 Please do not hesitate to connect with me from the inside and I’ll personally walk you through the process.

-Question : Do you have any experience with Nu Skin or similar brands?
-What are your thoughts about selling skin care products as a business niche?
+Question: Do you have any experience with Nu Skin or similar brands?
+What are your thoughts about selling skincare products as a business niche?
 Please share your comments in the space below.